TSS-22/SHARP3D/README.md

 # Read C3D files

 Working.
-Beta level: lot of testing needed to support "all" files.
+Beta level: most file are read successfully, but there is still some testing needed to support "all" files (mainly incorrectly formatted files and long file that feature more than 255 marker/analog channel and/or more than 65535 frames).
 Need to add USEDX and such for longer file.
 Need to work out the FRAMESX files too.